Bagan95/FadeFrameUI/README.md

 # How to download and install the addon
 Press on the green button "<> Code" top right corner

-Under Local press on Download ZIP
+Under "Local" press on "Download ZIP"

 Extract the FadeFrameUI-main.zip file to the WoW map you have your addons in \Interface\AddOns